 Few people can articulate their strengths.
 While the concept of core competencies, today applies to individuals as well as their organisations.
 Consider what’s unique about what you do, as well as areas you excel and contribute the most.
 Focus on those strengths; find new ways to cultivate them.
 Odds are, you can apply them to a variety of jobs, volunteer positions, and family life.

 Determine your goals beyond the workplace while building futures.

 “All work and no play makes Jack a dull boy”.
 With all the technology we have access to today makes this expression very relevant.
 Ask yourself about what you would like people to remember what you achieved.
 Would you spend your last day going to the office?

 “The most effective way to manage change successfully is to create it”.
 Peter Drucker

-“All the adversity I’ve had in my life, all my troubles and obstacles, have strengthened me… You may not realize it when it happens, but a kick in the teeth may be the best thing in the world for you”.
+“All the adversity I’ve had in my life, all my troubles and obstacles, have strengthened me… You may not realise it when it happens, but a kick in the teeth may be the best thing in the world for you”.
 Walt Disney